OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Result

-An excerpt of the main result of the group comparison can be seen in Figure 20.
+An excerpt of the main result of the group comparison can be seen in <a href="#figure-20">Figure 20</a>.

 |![Volcano plots c2_c1](../images/openms-user-tutorial/labelfree/c2_c1-.png) ![Volcano plots c3_c2](../images/openms-user-tutorial/labelfree/c3_c2-.png)|
 |:--:|